How to Sell on eBay 2026: Fees, Stores, and Top Rated Plus

 List on eBay with fixed price and Best Offer enabled.
 Fill out every item specific — eBay's search ranks on structured data, not just your title.
 Fees run 13.6% of the total sale.
 Start with a Basic store ($21.95/mo) once you hit 50+ sales/month.
 Aim for Top Rated Plus: same-day handling plus 30-day free returns earns a 10% fee discount.

-Here's the thing: that complexity is exactly why eBay is worth your time.
+Here's the thing: eBay's apparent complexity is exactly why it's worth your time.
 Poshmark has fashion.
 Depop has vintage streetwear. eBay has everything.
 Electronics, car parts, collectibles, industrial tools, trading cards, musical instruments -- entire product categories that simply don't exist on other reselling platforms.
 And buyers show up with real purchase intent. eBay shoppers aren't browsing for fun.
 They're searching for specific items and they have their wallets out.

 This guide covers the real mechanics of selling on eBay in 2026.
 No fluff.
 Actual fee calculations, honest talk about promoted listings, and practical advice for resellers who already know how to sell but need to understand eBay's specific quirks.